Why do they happen?

 Herbs that help:

-· raspberry leaf tea: has a substance that aids the uterus by relaxing it, so you can feel more calmed.
+· raspberry leaf tea: has a substance that aids the uterus by relaxing it, so you can feel calmer.

-· Chamomile: contains antispasmodic and anti-inflammatory properties this are great for treating stomach and menstrual pains.
+· Chamomile: contains antispasmodic and anti-inflammatory properties this is great for treating stomach and menstrual pains.

 · Black Cohosh: it alleviates discomfort and unpleasant symptoms like irritability.